Scott Cutler (business executive)

-Scott Cutler (born 1969) is an American technology executive and is currently CEO of StockX.
-Formerly the executive vice president and head of global listings at the New York Stock Exchange, he has been an executive at eBay since April 2015.
+Scott Cutler (born 1969) is an American technology executive and is currently CEO of HealthEquity.
+Cutler was previously the CEO at StockX, executive vice president and head of global listings at the New York Stock Exchange, and an executive at eBay.
 In August 2017, Cutler was promoted to Senior Vice President, Americas, at eBay following his stint as President of StubHub, an eBay subsidiary.

 Early life and career

 Cutler attended Brigham Young University in Provo, Utah, where he earned his bachelor's degree in economics.
 He went on to attend Hastings College of Law at the University of California to receive his JD.
 Cutler is still involved in BYU, where he has served on the National Advisory Council since 2014.

 In 1997, Cutler was appointed to Associate and corporate securities lawyer at Cooley Godward Kronish LLP in Palo Alto, California, where he worked for two years.
 Cutler subsequently moved to Thomas Weisel Partners, an investment banking firm in San Francisco, where he served as vice president from 1999 to 2005.
 He then transitioned into Head of West Coast Software at Cowen and Company LLC, a position he held until 2006.